Best Cases for Shooting Underwater iPhone Photography

 Designed from a premium grade TPU, the Vansky dry bag can handle a ton of wet conditions — whether that's jogging in the rain or playing by the pool — but it's also great for snapping photos and video underwater.

-The thin layer that protects your iPhone is crystal clear enough to allow distortion-free photos, while the armband and wrist strap that come with the case actually make a decent grips for holding your iPhone underwater.
+The thin layer that protects your iPhone is crystal clear enough to allow distortion-free photos, while the armband and wrist strap that come with the case actually make a decent grips for holding your iPhone underwater — especially for it's $13 price tag!

 Optrix Pro

-Though not yet compatible with the iPhone 7 line, if you have an iPhone 6 or 6s you can shoot nearly anything, anywhere, with the Optix Pro waterproof case and lens kit.
+Though not yet compatible with the iPhone 7 line, if you have an iPhone 6 or 6s you can shoot nearly anything, anywhere, with the Optix Pro waterproof case and lens kit for around $32.

 Engineered to transform your iPhone into a rugged and waterproof adventure camera, the Optrix Pro is the perfect companion for curious iPhoneographers who are looking to burst the bubble on boring and basic iPhoneography!